 Read more about Clipstone here

-Ethos, Eastcastle Street
+Ethos, Eastcastle Street – for vegetarian food

 A strictly vegetarian, affordable dining restaurant just minutes from Oxford Street with a self-service, pay-by-weight concept.